suguiura/Git-Analytics/README.md

 Acknowledgements
 ================

-This project was possible with the tutorship of Carlos Denner dos Santos Jr and the financial support of [Centro de Competência de Software Livre] (http://ccsl.ime.usp.br/).
+This project was possible with the tutorship of [Carlos Denner dos Santos Jr] (denner@ime.usp.br) and the financial support of [Centro de Competência de Software Livre] (http://ccsl.ime.usp.br/).